Coalstoun Lakes

 The standout feature of Coalstoun Lakes is the nearby Coalstoun Lakes National Park, which protects Mount Le Brun — an extinct volcano rising 200 metres above the surrounding cultivated valley.
 Formed over 600,000 years ago, it is one of the youngest volcanic formations in Australia and its two large craters occasionally fill to form shallow lakes.
 The locality has a state primary school and the Coalstoun Lakes Memorial Hall, which commemorates local servicemen including a memorial to those who served in the Boer War.
 Residents enjoy a quiet rural lifestyle surrounded by farming country.

-Coalstoun Lakes falls under postcode 4621 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Maryborough electorate.
+Coalstoun Lakes falls under postcode 4621 and is governed by the North Burnett Council (Local Government Area).
+For federal elections, residents vote in the electorate of Flynn, while state elections fall under the Maryborough electorate.

 📍 Location